Stingray Touch & Feeding

 Why are feedings sometimes unavailable?

 Our husbandry staff measures out the proper amount of food each day for public feedings, so the rays do not overeat.
 On busy days we can go through this food pretty quickly.
+We also give the rays a break from human interaction half way through the day to make sure they are not experiencing any stress.

 Do the stingrays mate?